juliasangster/CrochetProjectPlanner/README.md

 and more.
 I believe this program will provide a useful framework for future, more extensive projects.
 As well, many people who crochet professionally produce patterns as their product, and this application could be used to streamline pattern-making workflows.

 ***
-## Phase 1

-#### Main Four User Stories:
-* As a user, I want to be add new templates for crochet graphghan patterns to my collection of patterns by adding dimensions of length and width.
-I want to be able to give these patterns a name.
-* As a user, I want to be able to remove the projects from the collection by providing the name of the project to remove
-* As a user, I want to be able to change the colours on the graphghan template, in order to design my own patterns.
-I should be able to pick multiple different colours on the same graphghan.
-* As a user, I want to be able to visualize the graphghan pattern I'm designing in the console, with colours.
-I should see an update to this visualization when editing the pattern, as this will confirm to me (the user) that my inputs are registering in the software.

-#### Additional Stories
-* As a user, I want to be able to quickly see a list of all my projects currently in the program
-* As a user, I should be able to see all color options while editing, to know what colors are available
-* As a user, I should be able to color multiple squares by rows or columns, in order to make stripe patterns
-* As a user, I should be able to fill the entire graphghan with a single color.
-This will make it easy when starting a new project to decide the background color to use
-***
-## Phase 2

-### Additional User Stories Implemented

-* As a user, I want to be able to save the entire state of the crochet application to a file.
-I want to be able to select to do so at any time while in the app.
-* As a user, I want to the option to load from file a previous state of the crochet application.
-I want to be able to select to do so at any time while in the app.

-***
-## Phase 3

 ### User Stories Implemented
 * As a user, I want to add new templates for crochet graphghan patterns to my collection of patterns by adding